 6. TUPE or not TUPE? – Transfer of Undertaking Regulations governs what happens to staff when a business is sold and then acquired.
 There are certain consultations you may need to complete if you have staff, so it is important you discuss this with your solicitor,

 There is no doubt that this is a big step, but by completing all the necessary research and looking at your business objectively, there is no reason why you shouldn’t get a great deal.
-If you would like to discuss a business sale with us, please call Christopher Taylor on 01264 325815 or email him: email@example.com and he will be happy to discuss this further with you.
+If you would like to discuss a business sale with us, please call Christopher Taylor at 01264 325815 or email at firstname.lastname@example.org and he will be happy to discuss this further with you.

 Return to News